-In the next subsection we discuss in detail the formation of one extreme mass ratio system ($38.9\msun + 1.3\msun$; Sec.~\ref{50+1}) as infrequent as it may be.
-We follow with a detailed description of formation of BH-NS merger with typical mass ratio ($14.7\msun + 1.8\msun$; Sec.~\ref{14.7+1.8}), to finish with a description of BH-NS merger with comparable mass components, both within the first mass gap ($3.5\msun + 2.1\msun$; Sec.~\ref{3.5+2.1}).
+In the next subsection we discuss in detail the formation of one extreme mass ratio system ($38.9\msun + 1.3\msun$; Sec.~\ref{50+1}), as infrequent as it may be.
+We follow with a detailed description of the formation of a BH-NS merger with a typical mass ratio ($14.7\msun + 1.8\msun$; Sec.~\ref{14.7+1.8}), and finish with a description of a BH-NS merger with comparable mass components, both within the FMG ($3.5\msun + 2.1\msun$; Sec.~\ref{3.5+2.1}).